How to Dehydrate Chamomile in a Food Dehydrator: Boosting Wellness Your Way

 We’ve finally made it to one of the most pivotal stages in the dehydration journey, folks!
 Kudos to you for your persistence.

-At this point, your food dehydrator has done its job beautifully.
+At this point, your has done its job beautifully.
 Ahead of you lie the chamomile flowers, shrunken and transformed, retaining the essential nutrients but devoid of moisture.
 But, don’t rush to use them just yet.
 A little cooling-off time is now in order before we conduct the true test of successful dehydration.

 1. Patience is a virtue: After turning off the dehydrator, ensure you don’t remove the chamomile flowers right away.
 Permit them to stay in the dehydrator for another hour.
 This lets them cool down gradually and helps retain the structural integrity of the flowers.

 2. The Squeeze Test: Carefully remove a flower and gently squeeze it between your fingers.
 A perfectly dehydrated chamomile flower will feel entirely dry and will crumble with applied pressure.
 If the flower is still resilient or bends without breaking, it contains residual moisture, and dehydration must continue a little longer.
+Compared to air dried chamomile, which may feel slightly softer due to slower moisture loss and natural airflow, dehydrator-dried flowers should be crisp and brittle.

 3. The Storage Test: Store a small batch of cooled, dehydrated chamomile flowers in an airtight glass jar for a day or two.
 Keep an eye on the jar for any condensation forming on the sides.
 Any moisture observed indicates incomplete dehydration, and the flowers need more time in the dehydrator.